-This write-up elaborates the story of Hazrat Zulqarnain (AS) and Yajooj Majooj (also called Gog and Magog) as narrated in the Qur’an and Hadees.
+Allah (SWT) has narrated the story of Hazrat Zulqarnain (AS) and Yajooj Majooj (also called Gog and Magog) in Surah Al-Kahf.

-Hazrat Zulqarnain, whose real name was Sikandar, was the Muslim ruler who almost ruled the entire world.
-The story of Hazrat Zulqarnain is mentioned in Surah Al-Kahaf in connection to Yajooj and Majooj.
+Hazrat Zulqarnain, whose real name was Sikandar, was a Muslim ruler who almost ruled the entire world.
+The story of Hazrat Zulqarnain is mentioned in Surah Al-Kahaf in connection to Yajooj and Majooj (Gog Magog).

 Once, Quresh-e-Makkah asked three questions from the Prophet Muhammad (PBUH).